Kowsik1406/guvi_project2/README.md

         --region ap-south-1 \
         --node-type t2.medium

+-----> Delete cluster ( in case of any issue )

+        eksctl delete cluster --name guvi-eks-cluster --region ap-south-1

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 6. Access jenkins using public ip of EC2 instance by enabling port 8080 in inbound rule of Security Group